-If you are exhibiting any of these symptoms, it is important to seek medical attention.
-These signs could indicate that you have fluid around your heart.
+If you have any of these symptoms, it is important to seek medical attention.
+These signs could show that you have fluid around your heart.
 If you know you have been exposed to asbestos, your symptoms could be a result of pericardial mesothelioma.

 Causes of Pericardial Mesothelioma

 Doctors and researchers have not yet found the exact cause of pericardial mesothelioma.
-However, based on the other forms of mesothelioma, asbestos exposure is the most likely cause of the disease.
+Based on the other forms of mesothelioma, asbestos exposure is the most likely cause of the disease.

 Theoretically, it could be possible for asbestos fibers to travel from the lungs to the lining around the heart.
 The asbestos fibers embed into the lining around the heart, irritating the tissue.
 It can take several decades for the asbestos fibers to migrate to the pericardium and turn the tissues into cancerous cells.

-After the pericardial cells mutate and turn into cancer, they divide quickly and form a mass around the heart.
+After pericardial cells mutate and turn into cancer, they divide quickly and form tumors around the heart.
 The cancer cells thicken the pericardial lining and fluid begins to build up in response to the irritation of the lining.
 This puts added stress on the heart, leading to heart-related symptoms.

 Diagnosis of Pericardial Mesothelioma

-It is not easy to diagnose pericardial mesothelioma.
-A doctor will likely listen to your symptoms and perform a physical exam.
-Imaging studies, such as an echocardiogram, chest x-ray or a CT scan may show thickening of the pericardium, along with fluid around the heart.
+During diagnosis a doctor will first note your symptoms and perform a physical exam.
+Imaging tests, such as an echocardiogram, chest X-ray or a CT scan, may show thickening of the pericardium.
+These tests can also reveal fluid around the heart.

 Pericardial mesothelioma is often misdiagnosed as any of these other, more common, heart diseases: